AudunWangen/MovieTweet/README.md

 # MovieTweet

-MovieTweet is a simple PHP script that fetches data from Dialog eXe AS's publically awailable XML-files and posts movie and theatre showtimes to Twitter.
+MovieTweet is a simple PHP script that fetches data from Dialog eXe AS publically awailable XML-files and posts movie and theatre showtimes to Twitter.
 By default it posts movie showtimes for today, so it makes sence to schedule the script to run daily.

 * [MovieTweet on GitHub](http://github.com/AudunWangen/MovieTweet)

 The script is built using functions from other scripts:

 * [xml2array](http://www.bin-co.com/php/scripts/xml2array/) - BSD license
 * [bit.ly API script](http://davidwalsh.name/bitly-api-php) - unknown license
 * [Twitter curl script](http://kosso.co.uk/twitter/twitterCurl.phps) - free to uuse as you want